FREQUENTLY ASKED QUESTIONS

 The judges individually study all the submissions received in their allocated categories online.
 Each entry will be scored against the category's set criteria.
 From this, the highest scoring submissions will make it through to the second stage - Judging Day.

-All judges will come together at the QEII Centre and separate into groups based on their specific expertise.
-A second round of judging will then commence where each submission is discussed in-depth and each judge independently re-scores each entry.
+In light of COVID-19, Judging Day will take place via video calls throughout August.
+The judges will separate into groups based on their specific expertise.
+A second round of judging will then commence where each submission is discussed in depth, and each judge independently re-scores each entry.
 Individual scores will then be collated and, in the presence of the independent moderators, the finalists and winners for each category will be confirmed.
 This information is not shared with the judges.

-The information in your entry will remain confidential between the AV Awards team.
+All the information in your entry will remain confidential.
 All of our judges are bound by Non-Disclosure Agreements.

 When will the shortlist be announced?